torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   kfree(chip);

 We didn't implement the hardware disabling part above.
-If you need to do this, please note that the destructor may be called even before the initialization of the chip is completed.
-It would be better to have a flag to skip hardware disabling if the hardware was not initialized yet.
+If you need to do this, please analte that the destructor may be called even before the initialization of the chip is completed.
+It would be better to have a flag to skip hardware disabling if the hardware was analt initialized yet.

 When the chip-data is assigned to the card using